 Why go?
 Mount Rushmore!
 Plus, these mountains and badlands are some of the most underrated destinations in the country.

-What to do?
-The kids will love the hands-on American History lessons offered at Mount Rushmore.
-(Stay for the evening flag ceremony.)
+What to do: The kids will love the hands-on American history lessons offered at Mount Rushmore.
+(Stay for the evening flag ceremony during the summer.)
 There’s also buffalo to be seen, gold to be panned, ghost towns to be explored and the world’s largest collection of reptiles.

 Where to stay: Stay at the KOA camping resorts in Rapid City, Mount Rushmore or Bad Lands/White River or find modern rooms at the Hampton Inn Deadwood at Tin Lizzie Gaming Resort in historic Deadwood.